 - You can lower your monthly payment.
 Putting more money down lowers what you must pay your lender each month.
 Taking a little time to save more before you buy can make it easier to handle your mortgage in the coming years.

-Closing costs are fees you pay to your lender in exchange for servicing your loan.
-They pay for things like your appraisal, title insurance and any inspections you must get before you close.
+Closing costs are fees you pay to your lender in exchange for originating your loan.
+Closing costs pay for things like your appraisal, title insurance, origination fee, lender fee and any inspections you must get before you close.

 The specific closing costs you’ll need to pay for will depend on where you live, your loan size and the type of loan you take out.
-Like your down payment, your closing costs are due when you close on your loan and take control of your property.

-As a general rule, expect to pay 3% – 6% of your total loan value in closing costs.
-This means that if you take out a mortgage loan worth $200,000, you’ll typically pay $6,000 – $12,000 in closing costs.
+But as a general rule, expect to pay around 2% – 6% of your total loan amount in closing costs.
+This means that if you take out a mortgage loan worth $200,000, you’ll typically pay $4,000 – $12,000 in closing costs.

 Your mortgage company might hold your property taxes in an escrow account.
 An escrow account is a neutral third-party account that holds funds for a future purpose.
-Many mortgage companies add your property tax and homeowners insurance to your monthly payment.
+Many mortgage companies add your property tax to your monthly payment.
 Then they move those funds to an escrow account until your taxes are due.

 You may have paid a portion of your utilities when you rented a space.
 Your landlord might also have agreed to take care of a few monthly bills on your behalf.
 As a homeowner, you’ll need to cover 100% of the cost of heating, cooling and lighting up your home.